 Asked why they seldom argue, they credited technology and a smart suggestion.
 At their Aufruf, a Jewish ceremony before their wedding, couples in their temple offered advice.
 According to Ms. Schwab, “the most elderly couple in our synagogue stood up and said, ‘We have two pieces of advice for you — separate bathrooms and separate televisions.’ ”

-Congratulations to Adam and his family for sharing their story in this progressive piece and let’s stay tuned to see what this active and engage father does next…
+Congratulations to Adam and his family for sharing their story in this progressive piece and let’s stay tuned to see what this active and engaged father does next…